 Wisconsin's Farmland Preservation Program (FPP) provides counties, towns, and landowners with tools to aid in protecting agricultural land for continued agricultural use and to promote activities that support the larger agricultural economy.
 Through this program, counties adopt state-certified farmland preservation plans, which map areas identified as important for farmland preservation and agricultural development based upon reasonable criteria.
-DATCP first certified the Walworth County Farmland Preservation Plan in 1978 and recertified it in 2015.
-The plan identifies farmland preservation areas in the county and local governments may choose to adopt an exclusive agricultural zoning ordinance to ensure that landowners covered by the ordinance are eligible to claim farmland preservation tax credits.
+The plans identify farmland preservation areas in the county and local governments may choose to adopt an exclusive agricultural zoning ordinance to ensure that landowners covered by the ordinance are eligible to claim farmland preservation tax credits.
 Such an ordinance must also be certified by DATCP.
-This project is within an area zoned for exclusive agriculture use.

 Within these farmland preservation areas, local governments and owners of farmland can petition for designation by the state as an Agricultural Enterprise Area (AEA).
 This designation highlights the importance of the area for agriculture and further supports local farmland preservation and agricultural development goals.
 Designation as an AEA also enables eligible landowners to enter into farmland preservation agreements.
 Through an agreement, a landowner agrees to voluntarily restrict the use of their land for agriculture for fifteen years.
-None of the land that could be acquired for this project is part of an AEA.